Assessing the Need

 Expanding Our Role

-CCAHT launched plans to open its safe house with the goal of having it open by the fall of 2017.
-Along with this initiative, CCAHT launched a new brand identity for the direct services piece of its four-point mission.
-This new brand identity would be client-facing and would better convey to the community the work and mission of the Coalition.
+So in early 2017, CCAHT launched plans to open a safe house for survivors of human trafficking in upper East Tennessee.
+Along with this initiative, CCAHT launched a new brand identity for the direct services piece of its four-point mission: Grow Free Tennessee.

 We are uniting and equipping our community to end modern-day slavery.